 The Bureau of Nutrition Programs and Services provides educational leadership, program technical assistance, federal and state funding and general services that promote and fund health, nutritional daily needs of children and adults and nutrition education for all program participants through the administration of USDA Child Nutrition Services in New Hampshire schools, institutes and summer programs.

-NOTICE: As of August 1, 2011, the web claiming system for all Child Nutrition Program participants will be http://nutrition.doe.nh.gov/fns.
+NOTICE: As of October 1, 2013, the web claiming system for all Child Nutrition Program participants will be my.doe.nh.gov/myNHDOE.
 Please update any references you might have to the web claiming system.

 |